stoyan-stoyanov/vibeflow/README.md

-# YOLO: You Only Look Once

-YOLO is a Python package that generates function implementations using AI based on function stubs with type hints and docstrings.
-It's perfect for rapid prototyping and when you want to focus on defining what a function should do rather than how to implement it.
+# 🚀💥 yololang: from Docstring to Done.
+Sometimes.
+Life's too short for boilerplate. `yololang` is a python package for developers who have too much trust in AI and are not afraid to move fast and break things with AI slop.
+`yololang` generates function implementations from stubs, using your type hints and docstrings as the absolute, unquestionable truth.
+Stop implementing, start believing.
+It's the ultimate tool for rapid prototyping when your need for speed outweighs your fear of beautifully crafted AI slop.

 ## Features